-How ELSS scores over other tax saving avenues
+How ELSS scores over other tax-saving avenues

-By Research Desk | Dec 19, 2018
+By Research Desk | May 1, 2019

-Further, the typical investor makes this decision either in late March under the duress of having the deadline slip by, or under pressure by a salesperson who drives home the fact that time is running out.
+Further, the typical investor makes this decision in late March under the duress of the fast-approaching deadline, or under pressure from a salesperson who drives home the fact that time is running out.
 The pressure may intensify if the salesperson is a relative or a friend.
-At the end of the day, we make sub-optimal investment decisions and when we realise the fact later, we console ourselves by saying that at least we got tax benefits for the investments.
-This approach proves expensive in the long run.
+And the outcome is that a less-than-ideal decision is made.
+On realising it later, they comfort themselves saying, 'at least we got tax benefits.'